bcooper085/restaurant_review_database/README.md

 - User should be able to see their review.
 - User should be able to edit their review.
 - User should be able to delete their review.

+IceBox:

+- Description of restaurants
+- image upload and link